Miami Marlins

 The Miami Marlins are an American professional baseball team based in Miami.
-The Marlins compete in Major League Baseball (MLB) as a member club of the National League (NL) East division.
-The club's home ballpark is LoanDepot Park.
+The Marlins compete in Major League Baseball (MLB) as a member club of the National League (NL) East Division.
+The team plays its home games at LoanDepot Park.

 The franchise began play as an expansion team in the 1993 season as the Florida Marlins.
-The Marlins originally played home games at Joe Robbie Stadium, which they shared with the National Football League (NFL)'s Miami Dolphins.
-In 2012, the team moved to LoanDepot Park (then known as Marlins Park), their first exclusive home and the first to be designed as a baseball park.
-As part of an agreement with park owner Miami-Dade County to use the stadium, the franchise also changed their name to the Miami Marlins prior to the 2012 season.
+The Marlins originally played home games at Joe Robbie Stadium, which they shared with the Miami Dolphins of the National Football League (NFL).
+In 2012, the team moved to LoanDepot Park (then known as Marlins Park), their first exclusive home designed for baseball.
+As part of an agreement with park owner, Miami-Dade County, to use the stadium, the franchise changed its name to the Miami Marlins prior to the 2012 season.